sajen-k/sajen-k/README.md

 ## 🚀 About Me
 I'm a passionate Computer Science graduate student at Stony Brook University, with a strong foundation in software development and a keen interest in cutting-edge technologies.
 My journey in tech has led me from Chennai, India to New York, USA, where I'm constantly pushing the boundaries of what's possible in software engineering.
 ## 🎓 Education
-- Master of Science in Computer Science - Stony Brook University (Aug 2023 – May 2025)
-- Bachelor of Engineering in Computer Science - Anna University (July 2019 – Apr 2023)

 <table>
   <tr>
     <td>🏫 Stony Brook University</td>